tommy-urban-media/lachvegas/wp-content/plugins/wp-ultimate-exporter/readme.txt

 * Initial release version.
 Tested and found to work well without any issues.

 == Upgrade Notice ==
+= 1.4.2 =
+* Important update for security fixes.

+=1.4.1=
+* Upgrade now for tags export and WordPress 5.0 compatibility.

 = 1.4 =
 * Update now to get enhanced UI and compatible for WordPress 4.8.1.